A $C^0$ finite element algorithm for the sixth order problem with simply supported boundary conditions: Introduction

-The mixed finite method based on $C^0$ finite element for the sixth order problem (\ref{eqnbi}) is appealing since the boundary conditions allow one to obtain three Poisson equations that are completely decoupled, which implies that a reasonable numerical solution should be achieved by merely applying a finite element Poisson solver in the mixed formulation.
-Though the mixed finite element is easy to implement, its solution is not always reliable.
-We take the biharmonic equation with Navier boundary conditions or simply supported boundary conditions in a 2D polygonal domain as an example.
-The solution of the mixed formulation could be different from the solution of the original biharmonic problem when the domain possesses a reentrant corner, and this is known as the Sapongyan paradox \cite{MR2270884, MR2479119}.
-To confine the solution of the mixed formulation to the same space as the original solution, an additional Poisson problem need to be solved \cite{li2022ima}.
-This kind of solution mismatch also happens between the sixth order problem (\ref{eqnbi}) and its mixed formulation.
+The direct mixed finite element method, employing $C^0$ finite elements, offers an appealing approach for addressing high-order elliptic problems, such as the biharmonic problem \cite{zulehner2015ciarlet, li2022ima, zhang2022solving, li2025analysis} and the sixth-order problem \eqref{eqnbi}.
+This is primarily due to the boundary conditions, which facilitate the derivation of three entirely decoupled Poisson equations.
+This suggests that a plausible numerical solution could be attained by simply employing a finite element Poisson solver within the mixed formulation.
+However, while the implementation of the mixed finite element method is straightforward, its solution may not always be reliable, as the solution obtained from the Poisson problem might reside in a different Sobolev space compared to that of the original sixth order problem \eqref{eqnbi}.
+This discrepancy is evident in the fact that the solution to the Poisson problem typically belongs to $H^1(\Omega)$, whereas that of the sixth order problem \eqref{eqnbi} usually belongs to $H^3(\Omega)$.
+This phenomenon was identified in the context of the biharmonic equation with Navier boundary conditions, known as the Sapongyan paradox \cite{MR2270884, MR2479119}.
+To confine the solution of the Poisson problem to $H^2(\Omega)$, an additional Poisson problem needs to be solved \cite{li2022ima}, particularly when the polygonal domain features a reentrant corner.
+For the sixth order problem \eqref{eqnbi}, achieving confinement of the solution to $H^3(\Omega)$ is not a trivial task.